supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_15_ConfigureAAD_MultiFactorAuthRegPolicy.md

 After completing this lab, you will be able to:
 - Task 1 - Complete Policy configuration
-- Task 2 - Configure Azure AD Identity Protection policy for MFA registration
+- Task 2 - Configure Microsoft Entra ID Identity Protection policy for MFA registration

 ## Architecture Diagram